Wasperex/hello-world/README.md

 # hello-world
 This is my first git project.
-Let's see how it goes.

 So far so good.
 I'm required to write a brief description about myself so here goes.